-Alopecia Areata is an autoimmune disorder that can result in the sudden loss of hair in round, circular patches on the scalp or body.
-It is thought to be the body’s immune response to the perceived threat of the follicles in which it attacks them.
+Alopecia areata is an autoimmune disorder that can result in the sudden loss of hair in round, circular patches on the scalp or body.
+It is thought to be the body’s immune response of attacking the perceived threat of the hair follicles.
 The inflammatory cycle is unpredictable and can go through stages of loss and regrowth.
-Alopecia Areata can sometimes run in families or be more common in people with other autoimmune disorders like thyroid diseases, diabetes and lupus.
+Alopecia areata can sometimes run in families, and be more common in people with other autoimmune disorders, like thyroid diseases, diabetes, and lupus.

-It is thought that the genetic makeup, immune system and possible other unknown triggers may cause the cycle of inflammation of hair loss.
+It is thought that one’s genetic makeup, immune system, and possible other unknown triggers may cause the cycle of inflammation of hair loss.

-Hair usually grows back by itself, but slowly.
-The natural re-growth of hair can often be sped up by injecting a cortisone medicine into the area of hair loss.
-The cortisone is injected into the skin.
-It acts only in the area where it has been injected.
+Hair usually grows back by itself, but at a slow rate.
+The natural regrowth of hair can often be sped up by injecting cortisone medication into the area of hair loss.
+The cortisone is injected directly into the skin of the affected areas.
+It acts only in the specific area where it has been injected.
 Unfortunately, this does not prevent new areas of hair loss.
-However, if new areas of hair loss appear, re-growth may be helped by injecting the cortisone.
-Alternatively, topical medications like Minoxidil may also be utilized.
+However, if new areas of hair loss appear, regrowth may be helped by injecting the cortisone in those areas.
+Alternatively, topical medications may be used.

 Chicago Office, (312) 263-4625